ben-rogerson/twin.macro/.github/ISSUE_TEMPLATE/bug-report.md

   Please include some information like:

   1. The buggy behavior you’re experiencing and what should be happening instead
-  2. If you're using styled-components, emotion, goober, or something else
+  2. If you're using styled-components, emotion, goober, linaria, or something else
   3. A link to a minimal demo showing the bug in action

     Try forking one of these CodeSandboxes and introducing the code that demonstrates your bug: